-- In which countries does the provider process data?
-The General Data Protection Regulation (GDPR) restricts transfer of personal data outside the EU.
+- in which countries does the provider process data?
+The UK General Data Protection Regulation (UK GDPR) restricts the transfer of personal data outside the UK or to international organisations

-- Will there be a digital contract in place which includes confidentiality clauses?
+- will there be a digital contract in place that includes confidentiality clauses?

 Do I need patient consent?

 Data protection law requires that personal data should only be handled in ways people would reasonably expect.
-It's unlikely patients would expect their sensitive medical information to be held in an off-site storage facility not under the direct control of their doctor; as such, it would be advisable to seek patient consent if storing their data in such a way, making them aware of any risks involved and, as far as possible, in which countries the data will be stored.
+It's unlikely patients would expect their sensitive medical information to be held in an off-site storage facility not under the direct control of their doctor.
+As such, it would be advisable to seek patient consent if you or your organisation is storing patients' personal data in this way, making them aware of any risks involved and, as far as possible, in which countries the data will be stored.